nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 - Generator
 - Identity

 With these five components, CKB deconstructs the responsibilities of decentralized applications into computation, storage and identity.
 Computation is further divided into state generation (Generator) and state validation (Validator); storage (Cell) is made more generic to support any structured (Type) data.
 DApps in the CKB use Types to define the appropriate data structure and store application data in Cells.
 The application logic is implemented with Generators, and the state validation logic is implemented with Validators.
-Generators run on the client side to generate new states, which get packaged into transactions and broadcast to the entire network.
+Generators run on the client side to generate new states, which get packaged into transactions and broadcasted to the entire network.
 Consensus nodes in CKB network first authenticate the submitter of the transaction, then validate new states in the transaction with Validators, and put valid transactions in the transaction pool.
 Once a new block is generated and received, new states in the block are committed into the CKB.

 The CKB’s design of data flow and economic incentives is based on states - transactions store new states, instead of the events that trigger the state machine.
 Therefore, the CKB blockchain stores states directly, and states are synchronized together with blocks, with no need for extra state synchronization protocols.
 This reduces complexity of the system and increases system availability.
 A DApp’s states are stored in Cells.
 Generators and Validators are pure functions without internal states, relying entirely on inputs to produce outputs, and can be easily combined to form complex logic.